genxnetwork/grape/readme.md

 ```

-To run it in

-(Optional) Compile Funnel from https://github.com/messwith/funnel with go 1.12+ and make.
+3. (Optional) Compile Funnel from https://github.com/messwith/funnel with go 1.12+ and make.
 Then one can just use bin/funnel binary.
 In this Funnel fork we simply added the ‘--privileged’ flag to all task docker commands because w/o this flag  singularity containers do not work inside docker.

 ### Usage